igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Describe in manual how different properties of intoxication/boost affect charisma (also show this on-screen!)
 * should dragon get stronger / more drunk depending on hour of night ?
 * When fighting / entering building, environment coordinates are messed up?
-* Update level of dragon too when defeated on fight end (and relocate on map)
 * player-module use of dispatch( "updateCharacters" ); where do we want to do this ?
 * halt all character updates when switching environments/screen isn't game_screen
 * implement ambush (enemy attacks first)